ghoomfrog/silili/vocabulary.md

 - *pwi* is pretending to press down against something with the thumb.
 - *iski* is an upward "talking" hand closing.
 - *wis* is a forward hand forming a circle with all fingers touching, opening and closing.
-- *jam* is an OK hand, not near the head.
+- *jam* is a forward OK hand, not near the head.
+- *wapa* is a vertical sideways flat hand with fingers bent 90 degrees, in front of the chest, moving up then down.
 - *pwal* is pretending to lift an invisible ball.
 - *mam* is a version of the sideways "tiny" hand gesture where the index and thumb are very spread.
 - *pwin* is pretending to shake a cup left and right.